 Once the system has been inspected, the Darke County General Health District may require updates to the system if deemed appropriate.

-Note: If there are no risers currently on the inlet and outlet lids of the septic tank or on the dry-well, then they may be required.
-An inspection port will be required on the outlet of a sub-surface sand filter.
-This should be done following the special service inspection, but prior to any surveying.
+Note: Any corrections should be done following the special service inspection, but prior to any surveying.
 The system will also be placed under the Health Department’s Sewage Operational & Maintenance Program.